sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/solar-system/README.md

 In this paper, Landscheidt explores the relation of the double derivative, or acceleration, of angular momentum, with the Gleissberg cycle.

-He proposes that there is a definite correspondence, but the relationship has two possible states, and alternate between the states at phase reversals.
+He proposes that there is a definite correspondence, but the relationship has two possible states, and alternates between the states at phase reversals.

 ![double angular momentum deriv](img/double-am-derivative.png "double angular momentum derivative graph")